tbenr/el-sync-driver/README.md

 # EL Sync Driver

-This tool is able to drive multiple execution layers to sync emulating a CL client.
+This tool is able to drive multiple execution layers to sync emulating a Consensus Client client by using an existing CL as sourche of truth.

-The tool only requires to access an existing Consensus Client rest API.
+The tool is designed to minimize the changes on the existing CL client.
+It only requires to consume standard BeaconNode rest API, thus no changes in CL configuration are required (not even client restart) as long as rest APIs are already enabled.

 ```mermaid
 graph LR